Probing for Knowledge Attribution in Large Language Models: Attribution Classification

 \subsection{Classifiers}

-\textsc{AttriWiki} for Llama and Mistral shows a mild class imbalance ($\approx$ 3{:}2 parametric–contextual).
-We compensate by using balanced loss functions (detailed below).
-To prevent information leakage across passages, we further enforce title-disjoint train–test splits, ensuring that no samples originating from the same article appear in both splits.
+Since the data for Llama and Mistral shows a mild class imbalance ($\approx$ 3{:}2 parametric–contextual), we compensate through loss weights.
+To prevent information leakage, we further enforce title-disjoint train–test splits, ensuring that no samples originating from the same article appear in both splits.

 \paragraph{Final-Layer Logistic Regression (\textit{Final-LR}).} As a minimal baseline, we train a single logistic unit on the normalised hidden vector $\mathbf{h}_{L} \in \mathbb{R}^{H}$ from the final transformer layer: